TrudAX/denistrunin-blog/src/posts/d365utils-generatedp/index.md

 }
 ```

-After generation, you need to modify a code according to your needs, Addin allows you to do less typing and focus more on report logic.
+After generation, you need to modify a code according to your needs.
+Addin allows you to do less typing and focus more on report logic.

-If you are new to SSRS reports development, Docentric has a great intro article  [Create a new custom SSRS report in D365FO](https://ax.docentric.com/create-a-new-custom-ssrs-report-in-d365fo/).
+If you are new to SSRS reports development, Docentric has a great post [Create a new custom SSRS report in D365FO](https://ax.docentric.com/create-a-new-custom-ssrs-report-in-d365fo/).
 Also [Microsoft Dynamics AX 2012 White Paper: Report Programming Model](https://www.microsoft.com/en-in/download/details.aspx?id=27725) provides some development examples.

 ## Summary